KusabiSensei/googleplex-assistant/README.md

 * A ___Linux___ Docker host (Host Networking is not supported on Docker for Mac, Docker for Windows, or Docker EE for Windows Server)
 * IFTTT or DialogFlow

 Oh, also Python 3.9 and `pipenv`.
 The startup shell script is in Bourne shell, so it should work on just about anything (e.g. `busybox` in Alpine Linux)

+## Other documentation

+Other documentation about the program can be found in the project wiki.